Orange Twin Records

 Orange Twin Records is an Athens, Georgia-based record label run by Laura Carter of the band Elf Power.

-The label started in 1999 originally as a fundraiser for the Orange Twin Conservation Community and has released influential works by Jeff Mangum (Neutral Milk Hotel) and other bands from Athens, Georgia, including several Elephant 6 related groups.
+The label started in 1999 originally as a fundraiser for the Orange Twin Conservation Community and has released influential works by Jeff Mangum (Neutral Milk Hotel) and other bands from Athens, Georgia, including Lovers and several Elephant 6 related groups.
 Orange Twin has also re-released records by obscure folk artists Elyse and Sibylle Baier.
-The label is also a key sponsor for the Orange Twin Conservation Community, also located in Athens, Georgia.
+The label is still a key sponsor for the Orange Twin Conservation Community, also located in Athens, Georgia.